ExploreNorth, your resource center for exploring Alaska history online.

 The postcard, published about 1906 by B.B.
 Dobbs Photographic Supply Stores in Nome, is an original in the collection of Murray Lundberg

-The information on the dredge was extracted from Clark C. Spence's excellent The Northen Gold Fleet: Twentieth-Century Gold Dredging in Alaska (Urbana, IL: University of Illinois Press, 1996)
+The information on the dredge was extracted from Clark C. Spence's excellent The Northern Gold Fleet: Twentieth-Century Gold Dredging in Alaska (Urbana, IL: University of Illinois Press, 1996)